 Q: What opportunities other than study abroad are available?

 A: While study abroad offers students an excellent way to incorporate an international experience into their time at St. Edward's, students may also consider an internship abroad, completing a volunteer program abroad, working abroad after graduation or pursuing graduate studies abroad.
 More and more, study abroad programs are combining experiential learning with classroom learning, so there are many possibilities.

 Q: Do I have to speak a foreign language to go abroad?

 A: Not necessarily.
 Many programs are offered in English, even in non-English speaking countries.
 However, studying abroad presents the opportunity to enhance your language skills or learn a new language, while taking courses toward your degree.
-GEO encourages all students to have a little knowledge of the host country language out of respect for the culture of the country.
+Study Abroad encourages all students to have a little knowledge of the host country language out of respect for the culture of the country.

 Q: Can I use financial aid to study abroad?
 Are there scholarships available?

-A: GEO, in coordination with Student Financial Services, can help you choose a program that allows you to maximize your financial aid package.
+A: Study Abroad, in coordination with Student Financial Services, can help you choose a program that allows you to maximize your financial aid package.
 The Fellowships Office at St. Edward's can also help you apply to certain scholarships for study abroad.
 As with many of the aspects of studying abroad, advance planning broadens your program options and ensures that you will be able to use as much of your financial aid as possible.
 Learn more about study abroad scholarships.

 Q: What kinds of programs are available and how do they differ?

 A: Students at St. Edward’s can select from a variety of program types and options: